augustin-pasq/patrick-sebastien/README.md

     ]
     ```

-    Add as many JSON objects as there are memebers to wish the birthday
+    Add as many JSON objects as there are members to wish the birthday

 ## Author